Print this topic

 Many people with hepatitis C do not have symptoms and do not know they are infected.

-If they do have symptoms, they can appear anytime from two weeks to six months after infection.
-In some cases it can take many years for symptoms to develop.
+If they do have symptoms, they can appear any time from 2 weeks to 6 months after infection.
+In some cases, it can take many years for symptoms to develop.

 Symptoms may include:

 The only way to know if you have hepatitis C is to get tested.
-This involves two blood tests:
+This can either be done with a blood test arranged by your general practice or a finger prick test available at some clinics.

-Hepatitis can lead to liver cancer if it is not treated.
-Treatments for hepatitis C can cure more than 90% of people infected with the virus after eight to 12 weeks of treatment.
-The names of these treatments are glecaprevir and pibrentasvir (Maviret) and ledipasvir with sofosbuvir (Harvoni).
+Treatment for hepatitis C can cure more than 90% of people infected with the virus after 8 to 12 weeks of treatment.

-While you are taking treatment for hepatitis C it’s also important to look after the health of your liver by:
+While you are taking treatment for hepatitis C it is also important to look after the health of your liver by:

-It can also help to stay a healthy weight, not smoke and get vaccinated against hepatitis A and hepatitis B. This is because being overweight, smoking and having more then one type of hepatitis can increase the chances of your liver being damaged if you have hepatitis C.
+It can help to stay a healthy weight and not smoke.
+You should also get vaccinated against hepatitis A and hepatitis B. This is because being overweight, smoking and having more than one type of hepatitis can increase the chances of your liver being damaged if you have hepatitis C.

 HealthInfo recommends the following pages